Credit card: Cash advance

 A cash advance is a credit card transaction that withdraws cash rather than purchasing something.
 The process can take place either through an ATM or over the counter at a bank or other financial agency, up to a certain limit; for a credit card, this will be the credit limit (or some percentage of it).
-Cash advances often incur a fee of 3 to 5 percent of the amount being borrowed.
+Cash advances often incur a fee of 3%-5% of the amount being borrowed.
 When made on a credit card, the interest is often higher than other credit card transactions.
 The interest compounds daily starting from the day cash is borrowed.

-Some "purchases" made with a credit card of items that are viewed as cash are also considered to be cash advances in accordance with the credit card network's guidelines, thereby incurring the higher interest rate and the lack of the grace period.
+Credit-card purchases of items that are viewed as cash are sometimes deemed cash advances in accordance with the credit card network's guidelines, thereby incurring the higher interest rate and the lack of the grace period.
 These often include money orders, prepaid debit cards, lottery tickets, gaming chips, mobile payments and certain taxes and fees paid to certain governments.
 However, should the merchant not disclose the actual nature of the transactions, these will be processed as regular credit card transactions.
 Many merchants have passed on the credit card processing fees to the credit card holders in spite of the credit card network's guidelines, which state the credit card holders should not have any extra fee for doing a transaction with a credit card.

-Under card scheme rules, a credit card holder presenting an accepted form of identification must be issued a cash advance over the counter at any bank which issues that type of credit card, even if the cardholder cannot give their PIN.
+Under card scheme rules, a credit card holder presenting an accepted form of identification must be issued a cash advance over the counter at any bank which issues that type of credit card, even if the cardholder cannot provide his PIN.

 A Japanese law enabling credit card cash back came into force in 2010.
 However, a legal loophole in this system was quickly exploited by online shops dedicated to providing cash back as a form of easy loan with exorbitant rates.
 At first, the online store sells a single inexpensive item of glass marble, golf tee, or eraser with an 80,000 yen wire transfer for a 100,000 yen (1,200 US dollar) credit card payment.
 A month later, when the credit card provider charges the card owner with the full fee, the online store is out of the picture with no liability.
 In effect, what the online cash back services provide are loans with a 300% annual interest rate.
 On 19 October 2010, Hideki Fukuba became the first operator of such an online cash back service to be charged by the police.
 He was charged on tax evasion of 40 million yen in unpaid taxes.